-The skills, experience and expertise of each director is described in the Directors' Report section of the Annual Report.
-Each director possesses significant financial acumen and has extensive experience in financial markets and financial services.
-The following table summarises the key skills and experience of the directors during the reporting period (including Mr Coleman):
+The skills, experience and expertise of each Director is described in the Directors' Report section of the Annual Report.
+Each Director possesses significant financial acumen and has extensive experience in financial markets and financial services.
+The following table summarises the key skills and experience of the Directors during the reporting period: